elevend0g/0n3/README.md

-# Multi-Model Chat Application
+# 0n3: Multi-Model Chat Interface

-A full-stack application that enables chat interactions with multiple language models simultaneously.
-The application supports code execution and streaming responses.
+A powerful full-stack application for unified communication with multiple language models.
+0n3 (pronounced "one") serves as a singular interface to interact with diverse AI models simultaneously, enabling seamless code execution and real-time streaming responses.

 ## Features